moiscye/asp-core-react/README.md

-# Boilerplate.Web.App
+# ASP-CORE-REACT-EXAMPLE
-This is React Boilerplate Project
+This is React Boilerplate Project with ASP CORE
 Steps:
 1. clone this in visual studio 2017
 2. open project folder in cmd